dankelley/OceanAnalysis.jl/docs/src/index.md

 #### Breaking changes

-There are no breaking changes; all change are additions or bug fixes.
+There are no breaking changes; all changes are additions or bug fixes.

 #### Non-breaking changes